fmcgeough/fmcgeough.github.io/_posts/2024-07-26-ex-sleeplock.md

 out a connection.
 The API should always have an available connection to process a request.

 It's clear that a service can have lots of simultaneous requests that it needs to handle.
-For the services I was working with the service handled many simulatenous requests well.
+For the services I was working with the service handled many simultaneous requests well.
 The problem was processing messages from Kafka.

 The service used the [brod](https://hexdocs.pm/brod/readme.html) library.
 In particular,